kestra-io/docs/content/blogs/2024-10-25-code-in-any-language.md

 print(f'Total Revenue: ${total_revenue}')
 ```

 Both the `Script` and `Commands` tasks have their benefits allowing you to decide which one is best suited to you.
+While this example has been purely in Python, we can easily switch to any of the other dedicated plugins thanks to Kestra's YAML configuration.

 ## Write code with the Shell task